jackrnewcomb/eva-guardian/PLAN.md

 debrief.
 Verified end-to-end.
 Run with
 `powershell -ExecutionPolicy Bypass -File .\demo.ps1` (also added `std::cout.setf(std::ios_base::unitbuf)` in `main()` so output isn't fully buffered when redirected).
-Still need: a README with build/run quickstart.
+Added [README.md](README.md) with a product description, current feature list, build/run/test instructions, and a step-by-step "what to expect" walkthrough of the demo.

 ### 11. Final polish pass
 Clean up TODOs, verify a clean build from scratch, rehearse the demo end-to-end.